shao-lab/MAnorm/docs/source/faq.rst

 The Python version I use is not the same as MAnorm requires
 -----------------------------------------------------------

-MAnorm requires Python 2.7 or Python 3.4+, which covering most of popular versions in the community.
+MAnorm requires Python 3.6+.
 If you are not using these versions, it is recommended to create a separated Python environment with `virtualenv`_ or `conda`_.

 Can I use MAnorm to analyze samples with replicates?
 ----------------------------------------------------

 Basically, MAnorm is designed to normalize samples with only **1** replicate for each condition.
-And a more complicated statistic model MAnorm2, which can capture the variation among replicates, is under development.
-If you have multiple samples for each condition, please use MAnorm2.
+And a more complicated statistic model `MAnorm2`_, which can capture the variation among replicates.
+If you have multiple samples for each condition, please use `MAnorm2`_.

 The format of my peak/read file is not supported by MAnorm
 ----------------------------------------------------------